drseg/swift-fsm/README.md

 The `|` (pipe) operator binds `when`, `then` and actions into a discrete transition.
 It feeds the output of the left hand side into the input of the right hand side, as you might expect in a terminal.

 As we are inside a `define` block, we take the `.locked` state as a given.
-We can now list our transitions, with each line representing a single transition.
-In this case, `when` we receive a `.coin` event, we will `then` transition to the `.unlocked` state and call the function `unlock`.
+We now list our transitions, line by line. `when` we receive a `.coin` event, we will `then` transition to the `.unlocked` state and call the function `unlock`.

 As `unlock` is a reference to a function, it could also be declared as follows: